 The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved with certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
-The strategy does not invest in any company which is not involved in the energy transition sector.
+The product does not invest in any company which is not involved in the global energy transition sector.
+All investee companies must also be involved in activities that materially advance the achievement of global energy transition.
 The energy transition sector includes, but is not limited to, solar, wind, biomass, hydro, fuel cells and geothermal energy sectors.

 Further, the product cannot invest in companies which are involved in certain activities including tobacco manufacturing, coal extraction and coal-fired electricity generation, in excess of certain thresholds.
-Full details of the exclusions and thresholds are available in the Responsible Investing Policy of the Investment Manager which can be found at https://www.kbiglobalinvestors.com/sfdr-icavproduct-info/kbalt/.
+Full details of the exclusions and thresholds are available in the Responsible Investing section of the Investment Manager's website which can be found at www.kbiglobalinvestors.com.

-Assessment of Good Governance
+Assessment of Good Governance.

-The Investment Manager assesses the governance practices and governance performance of all companies in which the product invests.
+The Investment Manager assesses the governance practices and governance performance of all companies in which the product invests, including with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 This assessment is based on (i) the Investment Manager's own research and knowledge of the company based on its direct interactions with companies and its analysis of the financial statements and related materials of companies; and/or (ii) information including specialised governance information and ratings from at least one external data provider, in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.